sucv/ABAW2/ReadMe.md

 Note:
 + Most of the arguments can be fixed.
 + It is a bad idea to run six folds in a row.
 Because it will take more than one week...
-+ Multiple machines are required if you wish to finish the training for 6 folds by 2 emotion by 2 modalities = 24 instance in meaningful time.
++ Multiple machines are required if you wish to finish the training for 6 folds by 2 emotion by 2 modalities = 24 instances in a meaningful time.

 # Result
 [Return to Table of Content](#Table_of_Content)